As Summer is quickly approaching, a common question we run into is, “how much does exposure to the sun, effect algae growth in my pond?”

-Larger ponds are obviously more difficult to keep shaded but typically when algae is present in a larg pond, the main cause is from high nutrient loads from run-off or organic debris build up at the bottom of your pond.
+Larger ponds are obviously more difficult to keep shaded but typically when algae are present in a larger pond, the main cause is from high nutrient loads from run-off or organic debris build-up at the bottom of your pond.
 The exception to this is very shallow bodies of water that often are very problematic with algae issues.

 In larger ponds that are no deeper than 6 feet, the best option to control algae growth is a combination of shading & beneficial bacteria.
 The light restriction limits it’s stimulating effects on the pond bottom.
-The added shading will also assist in protect the natural bacterial activity in the pond as well, as some bacteria can be stressed and negatively affected by high temperatures and long running sun exposure.
+The added shading will also assist in protecting the natural bacterial activity in the pond as well, as some bacteria can be stressed and negatively affected by high temperatures and long-running sun exposure.

 No matter what size of pond you may have, sunlight can be a great blessing but also a curse.
 It can add to the overall health of the pond but also be a strong stimulant to unwanted algae growth if certain conditions exist.
 Fortunately, now you have a few options to assist you in the case of sun exposure and algae control, and all of them are relatively inexpensive and safe options for your water feature.